ddell003/frosty/README.md

 ### Models (singular of the tabel it references ie table Orders model Order)

 Models interact with the database.
 We have a table called menu_sections, so we make a model called MenuSection.
 If you say MenuSection::get() a database call will be made which will go out and get all menu sections.
 We also have a tabel called menu items which has a foreign key to menu_sections.
 We define this relationship in the model MenuSection.
 We make a function called items.
-Itmes relate to the section through the section_id on the menu_items table.
+Items relate to the section through the section_id on the menu_items table.

 ### Views